HollowMonado/pothos-codegen/README.md

     resolverImports?: string;
     /** Directory to generate crud code into from project root.
 Default: `'./generated'` */ outputDir?: string;
-    /** A function to replace generated source.
-Combined with global replacer config */ replacer?: Replacer<'crud'>;
     /** A boolean to enable/disable generation of `autocrud.ts` which can be imported in schema root to auto generate all crud objects, queries and mutations.
 Default: `true` */ generateAutocrud?: boolean;
     /** An array of parts of resolver names to be excluded from generation.
 Ie: ["User"] Default: [] */